bogdandr14/ACE-Indexer/README.md

 # ACE Indexer
-### This repository does not contain any content, as it is used to organize and referentiate to some useful ACE-related projects. ###
+## This repository does not have any content, as it is used to organize and referentiate to some useful ACE-related projects. ##
-### If any of the following projects can not be accessed, please contact me to solve the issue.
-Also, the list is not complete and may be updated on request or related content donation.###
+### The list is not complete and may be updated on request or when other related content is found. ###
+### If any of the following projects can not be accessed, the repository either was moved or its visibility was changed.
+This issue will be solved upon notice. ###
 #### Algorithm Design [assignment and subjects](https://github.com/bogdandr14/Algorithm-Design) ####
 #### Artificial Intelligence [laboratory amd assignment](https://github.com/bogdandr14/Artificial-Intelligence) ####
 #### Competing and Distributed Systems [laboratory and assignment](https://github.com/bogdandr14/Competing-and-Distributed-Systems) ####